Assistant or Associate Professor, Director, Ambulatory Clerkships & Special Projects

 Hempstead, New York

-The Director, Ambulatory Clerkships & Special Projects position is responsible for the design, assessment and continual improvement of the clinical experiences of Years 1 and 2 and related curricular projects to ensure that it is integrated, upholds the school's guiding principles and meets LCME standards.
+The Assistant or Associate Professor, Director, Ambulatory Clerkships & Special Projects position is responsible for the design, assessment and continual improvement of the clinical experiences of Years 1 and 2 and related curricular projects to ensure that it is integrated, upholds the school's guiding principles and meets LCME standards.
 This position reports to the Associate Dean for Case-Based Learning.

 Responsibilities include, but are not limited to: